mehulagg/gitlab/doc/user/packages/dependency_proxy/index.md

 To reclaim disk space used by image blobs that are no longer needed, use the [Dependency Proxy API](../../../api/dependency_proxy.md).

-## How the Dependency Proxy helps mitigiate Docker rate limiting
+## How the Dependency Proxy helps mitigate Docker rate limiting

 Docker introduced [rate limits on pull requests from Docker Hub](https://docs.docker.com/docker-hub/download-rate-limit/) in November 2019.
 The Dependency Proxy can help mitigate the rate limiting in